This week I’m tackling I is for Ice and IUCN, the International Union for Conservation of Nature.

 Listen here or download on iTunes or Google Play.

 Welcome to the I is for Ice part of the program.
-This episode is packed with information about ice—I’m going to talk for a few minutes about the relationship between ice and seafood, then I’m going to tell you a story about the first time I saw a glacier in the French Alps.
+This episode is packed with information about ice—I will talk for a few minutes about the relationship between ice and seafood.
+I will tell you a story about the first time I saw a glacier in the French Alps.
 I’ll finish up with glacier ice.

-In the IUCN part of the program, we’ll explore the high seas and what is being done now to protect this mostly unchartered area.
+In the IUCN part of the program, we’ll explore the high seas and what is being done to protect this mostly uncharted area now.

 It’s no secret that ice and seafood go together.

 On a sustainable fishing vessel, the fish are held in containers with ice.
-Some of those massive trawlers are out on the high seas for weeks and months.
+Some of those massive trawlers are on the high seas for weeks and months.
 Think of the ice!
 Now think about what no ice means for the fish.
-Seafood pirates or those fishing for illegal, unreported unregulated fishing aren’t super concerned about whether there’s enough ice for the fish.
-Hell, some of the illegal fishing captains aren’t are even concerned about the humans on board.
+Seafood pirates or those fishing for illegal, unreported unregulated fishing aren’t concerned about whether there’s enough ice for the fish.
+Hell, some illegal fishing captains aren’t even concerned about the humans on board.

 The moral of the story?